 We dispose of nappies and pull ups hygienically.
-Any soil (faeces) in nappies or pull ups is flushed down the toilet and the nappy or pull up is bagged and put in the bin.
+Any soil (faeces) in nappies or pull ups is bagged and put in the bin.
 Cloth nappies, trainer pants and ordinary pants that have been wet or soiled are rinsed and bagged for parents to take home.